Central Intelligence Agency: Operation Desert Storm

-Fall of the USSR
+Fall of the Soviet Union

-Gorbachev's announcement of the unilateral reduction of 500,000 Soviet troops took the CIA by surprise.
+Mikhail Gorbachev's announcement of the unilateral reduction of 500,000 Soviet troops took the CIA by surprise.
 Moreover, Doug MacEachin, the CIA's Chief of Soviet analysis, said that even if the CIA had told the President, the NSC, and Congress about the cuts beforehand, it would have been ignored.
 "We never would have been able to publish it."
-All the CIA numbers on the USSR's economy were wrong.
+All the CIA numbers on the Soviet Union's economy were wrong.
 Too often the CIA relied on inexperienced people supposedly deemed experts.
-Bob Gates had preceded Doug MacEachin as Chief of Soviet analysis, and he had never visited Russia.
+Bob Gates had preceded Doug MacEachin as Chief of Soviet analysis, and he had never visited the Soviet Union.
 Few officers, even those stationed in the country, spoke the language of the people on whom they spied.
 And the CIA could not send agents to respond to developing situations.
 The CIA analysis of Russia during the Cold War was either driven by ideology, or by politics.
 William J. Crowe, the Chairman of the Joint Chiefs of Staff, noted that the CIA "talked about the Soviet Union as if they weren't reading the newspapers, much less developed clandestine intelligence."

-President Clinton

 On January 25, 1993, Mir Qazi opened fire at the CIA headquarters in Langley, Virginia, killing two officers and wounding three others.
 On February 26, Al-Qaeda terrorists led by Ramzi Yousef bombed the parking garage below the North Tower of the World Trade Center in New York City, killing six people and injuring 1,402 others.

 During the Bosnian War, the CIA ignored signs within and without of the Srebrenica massacre.
-On July 13, 1995, when the press report about the massacre came out, the CIA received pictures from spy satellite of prisoners guarded by men with guns in Srebrenica.
+On July 13, 1995, when the press report about the massacre came out, the CIA received pictures from a spy satellite of prisoners guarded by men with guns in Srebrenica.
 The CIA had no agents on the ground to verify the report.
 Two weeks after news reports of the slaughter, the CIA sent a U-2 to photograph it.
 A week later the CIA completed its report on the matter.
 The final report came to the Oval Office on August 4, 1995.
 In short, it took three weeks for the agency to confirm that one of the largest mass murders in Europe since the Second World War had occurred.
 Another CIA mistake which occurred in the Balkans during the Clinton presidency was the NATO bombing of Serbia.
 To force Slobodan Milošević to withdraw his troops from Kosovo, the CIA had been invited to provide military targets for bombings, wherein the agency's analysts used tourist maps to determine the location.
 However, the agency incorrectly provided the coordinates of the Chinese Embassy as a target resulting in its bombing.
-The CIA had misread the target as Slobodan Milosevic 's military depot.
+The CIA had misread the target as Slobodan Milosevic's military depot.